criipto/criipto-verify-android/README.md

 # idura-verify-android

-This repository contains the Idura Verify SDK for Android.
+The Idura Verify Android SDK allows your users to authenticate with a host of European eID providers.
 It allows your application to act as a [_public client_](https://docs.idura.com/verify/getting-started/glossary/#public-clients), meaning it does not use a client secret, but instead employs [PKCE](https://docs.idura.com/verify/getting-started/glossary/#pkce-proof-key-for-code-exchange) to ensure that a malicious actor cannot intercept the authorization code.

 In addition to the basic OIDC flow, the SDK also supports [app switching](https://docs.idura.com/verify/guides/appswitch/) for the Danish MitID app.